sandialabs/InterSpec/target/electron/README.md

 # Make the "app" directory into the build directory
 ninja -C build_dir install

+# And also copy all the InterSpec resources to the
+# 'app' sub-directory of your build dir
+cmake-js build --out=build_dir --target install
+# Or
+cmake --build build_dir --target install --config Release
+# Or
+ninja -C build_dir install

 # To run InterSpec without packaging everything, you
 # need to install the Electron package
 npm install electron